World Kindness Day

 World Kindness Day is celebrated annually on 13th November.
 On this day, participants attempt to make the world a better place by celebrating and promoting good deeds and pledging acts of kindness, either as individuals or as organisations.

-The human givens approach identifies attention as one of our vital emotional needs – both giving and receiving it is a form a nutrition.
+The human givens approach identifies attention as one of our vital emotional needs – both giving and receiving it is a form of nutrition.
 Meeting our emotional needs well and in balance, defends us against mental ill health.
 So, by taking a brief moment out of your day to do a good deed or perform a small act of kindness you will not only bring happiness, warmth, care and compassion into someone else’s day, you will also help to meet both yours and their emotional need for attention – which is a very rewarding act of kindness in itself.

-Kindness to others also reduces social anxiety – when socially anxious people are encouraged to perform little acts of kindness, they report less daily social anxiety than those socially anxious people who don’t. (learn more)
+When socially anxious people are encouraged to perform little acts of kindness, they report less daily social anxiety than those socially anxious people who don’t… Learn more >

 Kind words can be short and easy to speak, but their echoes are truly endless”